The preclinical years of medical school are important for students considering a career in Internal Medicine.

-Internal medicine residency programs value involvement in extracurricular activities, community service, leadership, and research.
-According to the 2016 NRMP Program Director Survey:
+Internal Medicine residency programs value involvement in extracurricular activities, community service, leadership, and research.
+According to the 2018 NRMP Program Director Survey:

 In our book, Success in Medical School: Insider Advice for the Preclinical Years, we provide you with a detailed blueprint on how to do just that.

 The preclinical years are an excellent time to build these credentials

 3 ways to Build your Credentials in Internal Medicine as a Preclinical Student

 The American College of Physicians (ACP) has created a Mentoring Database.
 To access the database, which includes program directors, clerkship directors, chairs of medicine, practicing internists, and residents, you must be a member.
 Mentors are available to answer “specific questions about scheduling your summer preceptorships, getting through the match, and preparing for clerkships and residency interviews…” The database allows you to narrow the list of potential mentors based on specialty, geographic location, type of practice, gender, ethnicity, and other factors.
 If you're not sure how to select a mentor from the database, ACP can pair you with an appropriate individual depending on your interests or specific questions.